Private Swimming Pools, Spas and Fences

 What is the role of your Local Government?

-The local government is responsible for granting building permits for swimming and spa pools and their associated pool security barriers.
-Local governments are required to keep a register of all of the pools in their jurisdictions and are required to inspect pool barriers a minimum of once every four years.
+The local government is responsible for granting building permits for swimming pools and spas.
+Local governments are required to keep a register of all the pools and spas in their jurisdictions.
+Local governments are also required to inspect pool and spa fences/safety barriers a minimum of once every four years.

 What documents do I need for my Building Application?